- posted by:

 If I was a theist, you can be sure that I would either have to:

-B) be indoctrinated since birth to believe that the character in my mind already believes horrible things like “sinners are going to hell” because it says so in the holy text I may or may not read , meaning I would have to create reasons as to why the character believes those things.
+B) be indoctrinated since birth to believe that the character in my mind already believes things like “poor people are going to hell” so I would have to create reasons as to why the character believes those things.
 This serves to make me feel okay about that character believing those things so I don’t have to admit that character is a jerk.
-For example: “sinners are bad so that’s why they are going to hell”.
+For example: “poor people are bad so that’s why they are going to hell”.

 C) create the character to be everything I need it to be to make me feel better.
 If to feel better I need an all knowing, all loving, all forgiving friend who loves me no matter what, who forgives me for all my fuck ups and knows exactly what is going on in a world full of chaos and random acts – then I will create the character to be exactly that.
 If I need a character who hates everyone I hate and who judges those people so I can feel better about hating others and judging them then I will create a character than reflects that.

-It’s a good thing that I’m not a theist, that shit just seems all too hard.
+But luckily I’m not a theist because that shit just seems all too hard.